 This chapter focuses on what you pay for Part D prescription drugs.
 To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
-As explained in Chapter 5, not all drugs are Part D drugs - some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.
+As explained in Chapter 5, not all drugs are Part D drugs - some drugs are excluded from Part D coverage by law.
+Some of the drugs excluded from Part D coverage are covered under Medicare Part A or Part B or under Medi-Cal (Medicaid).